openfoodfacts/openfoodfacts-dart/DOCUMENTATION.md

 In addition to that, fields of the [Product] class with multilingual support also are of 2 types:
 1. Fields with simple value (e.g. [Product.productName]).
-2. Fields with multilingual values (e.g. [Product.productNameInLangs]).
+2. Fields with multilingual values (e.g. [Product.productNameInLanguages]).

 Lastly, products in Open Food Facts have a main language.
 That's the language which will be used to fill fields of [Product] when no specific